Today I have a beautiful topic that I would like to speak about. So many people come to me, and they say…

 Ways To Cope As A Grieving Family Tip #3

 Number three is let each other and yourself be vulnerable.
-Vulnerability is beautiful, and it takes a lot of courage to be vulnerable.
+The vulnerability is beautiful, and it takes a lot of courage to be vulnerable.
 You have the permission to grieve.
 Don’t feel like you need to keep it all together and be strong for everyone else.
 This is just as hard as it is on you and the rest of your other family members.

 Ways To Cope As A Grieving Family Tip #4